ManticoreGamesInc/platform-documentation/src/references/events_hooks.md

 - `Events.BroadcastToAllPlayers`

     This function broadcasts the event to all clients over the network and fires all listeners attached to that event.
 Any arguments after the event name are passed to the listener on the client.
 The function returns a result code and a message.
-This is a networked event so will count against all players rate limits.
+This is a networked event so will count against all player's rate limits.

     ```lua linenums="1"
     -- Server script